-My research examines inequality and poverty in the UK.
-I study the design and delivery of welfare services, social security, labour market programmes, and anti-poverty initiatives for the working-age population.
-I have an interest in place-based approaches and regional inequalities.
+My research examines the design and delivery of social security, labour market programmes, and anti-poverty initiatives for the working-age population in the UK.
+I have an interest in policy-making, public administration, place-based approaches, multi-level governance, devolution, and regional inequalities.
 I predominately use qualitative methodologies and specialise in collaborative and participatory research approaches.
 I am a member of the Research Training Centre's qualitative research team.

-I am the co-convener of the Social Policy Association's 'Employment and Social Security' Policy Group with Elke Heins.
-Twitter: @SpaEmploySocSec
+With Elke Heins, I co-convene the Social Policy Association's 'Employment and Social Security' Policy Group .
+Follow us on twitter: @SpaEmploySocSec

 - PhD Social Policy, University of Edinburgh (ESRC CASE studentship)